 As your child begins to enter the middle school and high school years, college admission questions begin to enter your radar.
-Many families successfully homeschool through high school, and .
+Many families successfully homeschool through high school, and many homeschool graduates go on to enter college.
 There are a few simple things you can do to plan ahead to make college admission a smoother process.

 POINTS TO CONSIDER

-· as you begin planning a high school course of study.
+- Find out your state’s requirements for high school graduation as you begin planning a high school course of study.
 In addition, check the web sites of a few colleges to find out their admission requirements.
 Coordinate courses that meet both sets of requirements to ensure your student has a competitive transcript.
 For instance, one state state requires one foreign language credit for graduation as well as seven elective credits.
 That state’s university system requires three foreign language credits for admission.
-Filling those elective credits with further foreign language study will make more college friendly.
+Filling those elective credits with further foreign language study will make a student’s transcript more college friendly.

-· Many homeschool parents do not assign grades in the elementary years, but use a system like Satisfactory/Needs Improvement for grade reporting. for report cards and transcripts.
+- Many homeschool parents do not assign grades in the elementary years, but use a system like Satisfactory/Needs Improvement for grade reporting.
+Beginning in middle school, use a letter or numerical grading system for report cards and transcripts.

-· If you haven’t done so all along, or portfolio.
+- If you haven’t done so all along, begin keeping good records in middle school.
+In some states, high school level work completed in eighth grade can be counted as high school credit.
+Keep track of courses completed and document them in a high school planner or portfolio.
 During high school, make a transcript for your student and add to it at the end of each semester.
-In some states, high school level work completed in eighth grade can be counted as high school credit.
-Keep track of courses completed and document them in a

 By taking the time to compile records and keeping up with them throughout your student’s middle and high school years, college admission can be a smooth process.
 Do a little homework in advance and focus on enjoying these years while they last!